SoftwareAG/c8y-docs/content/release-notes/10-7-0-bundle/10-7-0-migration.md

 #### Deprecation of breadcrumbs

-[MTM-29924] Other than announced in the [Migration notes for release 10.5.7](/release-notes/10-5-7/#10-5-7-migration), the breadcrumb functionality for groups and devices has not been removed entirely.
-To improve performance breadcrumbs on devices and groups have been made configurable instead and are turned off by default.
-They can be turned on by setting the `breadcrumbs` application option, see http://resources.cumulocity.com/documentation/websdk/ngx-components/classes/ApplicationOptions.html#breadcrumbs.
+[MTM-29924] As announced in the [Migration notes for release 10.5.7](/release-notes/10-5-7/#10-5-7-migration), the breadcrumbs for groups and devices are now turned off by default to improve performance.
+If required, they can still be turned on by setting the `breadcrumbs` application option, see http://resources.cumulocity.com/documentation/websdk/ngx-components/classes/ApplicationOptions.html#breadcrumbs.